gmelika/slate/source/index.html.md

 Value | Description
 --------- | -----------
-ssn|a document showing proof of the social security number dl|a scan of the person's driver's license address|a scan of recent utility bill or bank account statement showing the person's address passport|the user needs to provide a scan of the pages that include the person's picture, name and personal information.
+ssn|a document showing proof of the social security number id|a scan of the person's state issued identification or driver's license bearing the person's photo, full name and date of birth address|a scan of recent utility bill or bank account statement showing the person's address passport|a scan of the pages that include the passport number, person's photo, full name and date of birth.

-## Upload Required Verification Documents
+## To Upload Required Verification Documents

 ```shell
 curl "https://api.sfox.com/v2/partner/<partner id>/account/<account id>/upload/sign" \